Shrimp Dhansak

 TIPS AND FAQS

-• What to serve with Prawn Dhansak: serve your curry over basmati rice with a little Greek yoghurt if you like.
+• What to serve with Prawn Dhansak: serve your curry over pilau rice with a little Greek yogurt and my Easy Two Ingredient Yogurt Flatbreads.

 • How long can I keep in the fridge? cool the curry completely and store in the fridge for up to three days.
 You might need to add a little water when reheating as the curry is quite thick.